andrew/ultimate-awesome/README.md

 - [awesome-forensics](https://github.com/eric-erki/awesome-forensics) - A curated list of awesome forensic analysis tools and resources.
 - [awesome-quantum-machine-learning](https://github.com/eric-erki/awesome-quantum-machine-learning) - Here you can get all the Quantum Machine learning Basics, Algorithms ,Study Materials ,Projects and the descriptions of the projects around the web.
 - [awesome-learn-azure](https://github.com/fabianmagrini/awesome-learn-azure) - A curated list of resources for learning Microsoft Azure.
+- [awesome-dev-study](https://github.com/fabiorbap/awesome-dev-study) - A repository with links that I use for development study.
 - [awesome-made-by-indonesian](https://github.com/fdciabdul/awesome-made-by-indonesian) - A list of project that is made by Indonesian.
 - [frontend-toolchain](https://github.com/Frontend-Layers/frontend-toolchain) - List of the useful resources for frontend development.
 Performance meteres, security, image compressors etc.
 - [awesome-fusion](https://github.com/fsn-dev/awesome-fusion) - A curated list of awesome Fusion resources.